 - Is your pet able to maintain a healthy body weight on the food?

 Dry pet foods can range widely, from 250 calories to over 500 calories per cup.
 If your pet tends to be overweight and you find it difficult to feed him smaller meals, it may be necessary to find a food that is lower in calories to help him maintain a healthy weight.

 Good nutrition can make a world of difference for your pet’s health—just like it can for us, humans!
 If you’d like more help with choosing the right foods for your pet, please make an appointment with your veterinarian to discuss the subject.

 Tips for Less Stressful Vet Visits ~ Cat Edition

-The following vaccine protocol is our recommendation but it may be modified.
+The following vaccine protocol is our recommendation to meet the requirements of the City of Minneapolis but it may be modified.
 It includes the “core” vaccines and should not be interpreted to mean that other protocols recommended are not valid.
 It is a matter of professional judgment and choice.